Sitina-Celine/Film_production_analysis/README.md

   - presentation.pptx

 The final notebook runs without errors and reflects the analysis presented in the slides.

+# To run this project
+To reproduce the analysis:
+- Cone the repository.
+- Open student.ipynb in Jupyter Notebook
+- Install required libraries; Pandas,matplotlib,statistics,numpy.

 # .gitignore
 The .gitignore file excludes large files.